dsccommunity/SqlServerDsc/tests/Integration/README.md

 All running Database Engine instances also have a SQL Server Agent that is started.

-The instance DSCSQLTEST support mixed authentication mode.
+The instance DSCSQLTEST support mixed authentication mode, and will have both Named Pipes and TCP/IP protocol enabled.

 >**Note:** Some services are stopped to save memory on the build worker.
 See the
 >column *State*.